Tips For Your Visit

 Find a Favorite?
 Due to the self-employed nature of our vendors and the scope and size of our market, we advise you to make sure you request business contact information, vendor space number and date(s) they set up in order to locate them later the same day, or on a return visit.
 Our market is VERY LARGE.

 The James Burkey Family Picnic Pavilion is owned by the Market.
-You are welcome to bring your own cooler or picnic basket, or purchase a snack or meal from any of our vendors to enjoy in the comfort of the pavilion.
+You are welcome to bring your own cooler or picnic basket, or purchase a snack or meal from any of our vendors to enjoy in the comfort of the pavilion. *Please note the Main Office Lobby is climate controlled.
+If you find yourself in need of some rest in a controlled climate please feel free to stop in the Main Office lobby.

 If you need to buy a few things to make your visit more comfortable, including a pack of band aids, tissues, hand sanitizer, pain relief, diaper wipes, or an officially licensed hat or tote bag stop by the Scooter Station located in the Old Auction Barn.